Certificate of Need

 Letter of Approval/Disapproval

-Within 30 days after the public hearing, the Director will issue a letter of approval or disapproval.
+Within 30 to 45 days after the public hearing, the Director will issue a letter of approval or disapproval.

 Applicants for a Certificate of Need must also work with staff in the Bureau of Health Care Quality and Compliance, for licensure and certification, which is a totally separate process.